MonMog/tensorflow-gan/README.md

 Now that you have the required tools to run the program (or plan on running it off the CPU), here is how you can set up the program.

-1. Change the parameters:
+Required parameters to change before using:
-    - You will need to change the parameter in line 22: cat_image_directory.
+- Line 22: cat_image_directory.
 Change this to where your dataset is located
-    - You will need to change the parameter in line 23: SavedFolder.
+- Line 23: SavedFolder.
 Change this to where you want your output pictures to be saved.

-    **optional**:
-    You can change the parameter in line 21: image_size.
-This changes the resoulation of the generated files

-2. You're all set up to run the program now.
+  After changing these required parameters, you're all set up to run the program:
     - If you have it in pycharm, you can simply just run the code
     - If you want to run it using command prompt, navigate to the file directory with the python file and type "python main.py"

+Optional parameters to change based off preference:
+- Line 18: num_epochs.
+The number of epochs you will train the model for
+- Line 21: image_size.
+This changes the resoulation of the generated files
+- Line 94: 25.
+This number is how often you want the training model to save the files generated.
+- Line 101: examples, rows, cols.
+These arugments change how the output files are viewed.
+Examples changes how many photos are generated per epoch displayed.
+Rows is how many rows are displayed in the plot.
+Cols is the same as previously mentioned.
+- Line 129: cat_generator.
+The name of the saved model.

 ## Results